Understanding wealth inequality in the US: Insights from Pew Research

 Tackling wealth inequality

-To reduce wealth inequality ans its social impact, it is crucial to address the systemic factors that perpetuate inequality.
+To reduce wealth inequality and its social impact, it is crucial to address the systemic factors that perpetuate inequality.

 Access to education, employment opportunities and home ownership are key areas that can help level the playing field and promote greater economic justice.
 Policies aimed at reducing wealth inequalities, particularly for racial and ethnic minority groups, are essential to building a fairer society.